victor-Lopez25/A-Level-Assembly-Emulator/Readme.md

 This is an assembly emulator for the assembly language shown in cambridge A level computer science.
 Find a list of instructions in instruction_list.txt.
 Find example code in the examples directory.
 Note there are a couple of extra instructions (which can only be used by specifying the '-extra' flag.

+Known limitation: cannot make a label called 'B' or '#' since they indicate the start of a number

 # Building

 To build ala.exe you need either MSVC or gcc installed.